FAQ on Section 45 Proceedings—The Requesting Party

 How do I request the issuance of a section 45 notice?

-You must submit a request to the Registrar together with the prescribed $400 filing fee for a section 45 notice to be issued.
+You must submit a request to the Registrar together with the prescribed the prescribed fee for a section 45 notice to be issued.

 Unless the Registrar finds that there is no good reason for doing so, they will issue a section 45 notice to the registered owner.